 Our main act of worship is on Sundays at 10am, when we welcome families and children.
 This is a Parish Communion following the new Common Worship service.
 The Liturgy is sung in a modern setting especially composed for St Paul’s by Mike Dixon.
-After the service coffee is served at the back of the church giving people a chance to meet and chat.
+After the service coffee is served at the back of the church or in the garden, giving people a chance to meet and chat.

 Below are some photos from the wedding of Celia Surtees and Christopher Charlwood; which was held at St Paul's

 in the summer of 2015.
 As you can see, they had their reception in a large marquee in the vicarage garden and were fortunate to have lovely weather too!

 Our church has a superb acoustic, and is increasingly in demand as a venue for recitals, concerts and reheasals.
 It can comfortably seat 300 people, and the old 1920s

 choir stalls have recently been removed, which means there is now a very large space at the top of the church which can be used by musicians or singers.
 Some groups have also hired raised staging (as

 pictured below) which makes this space even more effective when used by a large choir, or you can use the red chairs we have in church.
 There is a good quality organ, and we have a superb Petrov grand piano.
 We have recently upgraded the lighting system in the church and our

 multi-spot system has many different settings which can be adjusted to suit your needs.
 There is a high quality Bose sound system with speakers throughout the church.
 St